Autism Fact Sheet for Parents

 - Inability to express pain or hurt

-- Deficit in pragmatics ( social nuances) of
+- Deficit in pragmatics ( social nuances) of language and communication.

 - Good rote memory (in speaking kids)